NVIDIA/GenerativeAIExamples/experimental/multimodal_assistant/vectorstore/multimodal/uploaded_docs/App_description.md

 All components are designed to be swappable, meaning that it should be easy to replace with something more complex.
 Here are some options for the same (this repository may not support these, but we can point you to resources if it is something that would be useful for you):

 ### Frontend
-- **taipy:** this is the current implementation of the chatbot, which makes it very easy to interact with via a WebUI.
+- **Streamlit:** this is the current implementation of the chatbot, which makes it very easy to interact with via a WebUI.
 However, it requires direct access to the machine via the port on which it is streaming.

 ### Retrieval
 This uses the NVIDIA NeMo Retriever model through NVIDIA AI Playground.
 This is a fine-tuned version of the E5-large-v2 embedding model, and it is commercially viable for use.
 This maps every user query into a 1024-dim embedding and uses cosine similarity to provide relevant matches.
 This can be swapped out for various types of retrieval models that can map to different sorts of embeddings, depending on the use case.
 They can also be fine-tuned further for the specific data being used.